-It is always necessary in reading character from the hand to compare the thumb with other indications, to note if the person possesses sufficient reasoning ability to comprehend his powers and the stamina and executive power to persist in pursuing success.
+It is always necessary in reading character from the hand to compare the thumb with other indications, to note if the person possesses sufficient reasoning ability to com-

 The thumb's position in relation to the hand will give a fund of information about the owner.
 If the thumb does not cling closely to the fingers but is rather apart by itself, it denotes a free generous nature sometimes approaching extravagance.
-On the other hand. a thumb which sets closely to the side of the hand, denotes that its pos-sessor is conservative and cautions.
+On the other hand. a thumb which sets closely to the side of the hand, denotes that its possessor is conservative and cautions.
 A long thumb of this type denotes shrewdness in judgment.
 The hand of John D. Rockefeller (see illustration No. C-16) represents this type.